– Amnion Cell Biology

 Senior Research Fellow, Department of Obstetrics, & Gynaecology, Monash University

-An internationally recognised physiologist Dr Polglase is leading authority on the role of pulmonary, cardiovascular, and cerebral circulation in organ inflammation and injury in preterm and compromised infants.
+An internationally recognised physiologist, Dr Polglase is a leading authority on the role of pulmonary, cardiovascular, and cerebral circulation in organ inflammation and injury in preterm and compromised infants.
 A Monash University Graduate, he completed his PhD in 2005.
 Dr Polglase was recruited to join the Department of Women’s and Infants’ Health, the University of Western Australia, Perth, WA, which was running the largest perinatal ovine research program in the world.
-Following his promotion to Manager in 2008, he took over primary responsibility for running all animal studies.
-In 2010, Dr Polglase joined The Ritchie Centre where he established the Perinatal Transition Research Group in 2011 to influence clinical practise in the management of preterm and compromised infant care.
-Translation of his findings continues to improve treatment outcomes as evidenced by his publications cited in Australian, European, and International resuscitation guidelines, and multiple invitations so speak at National and International clinical meetings.
+Following his promotion to manager in 2008, he took over primary responsibility for running all animal studies.
+In 2010, Dr Polglase joined The Ritchie Centre where he established the Perinatal Transition Research Group in 2011 to influence clinical practice in the management of preterm and compromised infant care.
+Translation of his findings continues to improve treatment outcomes as evidenced by his publications cited in Australian, European, and International resuscitation guidelines, and multiple invitations to speak at national and international clinical meetings.

-Recognised by the NHMRC with Early Career and Career Development Fellowships, Dr Polglase was the inaugural recipient of the Rebecca L. Cooper Medical Research Fellowship and significant funding from the NIH.
+Recognised by the NHMRC with Early Career and Career Development Fellowships, Dr Polglase was also the inaugural recipient of the Rebecca L. Cooper Medical Research Fellowship, and received significant funding from the NIH.
 He has also received funding from the National Heart Foundation of Australia, Cerebral Palsy Alliance, and Financial Markets for Children.

-Dr Polglase is working to improve respiratory, cardiovascular, and neurological outcomes of infants born preterm single greatest cause of neonatal morbidity and mortality.
-His findings continue to expand understanding of how key events during fetal development, birth, and post delivery influence the pulmonary, cardiovascular, and cerebral circulation lead to organ inflammation and injury to improve outcomes.
-As the single greatest cause of neonatal morbidity and mortality, he hopes this work will improve outcomes for some of our tiniest patients.
+Premature birth is the single greatest cause of neonatal morbidity and mortality.
+Dr Polglase is working to improve the respiratory, cardiovascular, and neurological outcomes of infants born preterm.
+His findings continue to expand the understanding of how key events during fetal development, birth, and post-delivery influence the pulmonary, cardiovascular and cerebral systems of preterm babies.
+He hopes this work will reduce the incidence of organ inflammation and injury, in order to improve outcomes for some of our tiniest patients.

 Polglase G.R., Miller S. L., Barton S. K., Kluckow M.,Gill A.W.,Hooper S.B. and Tolcos M. Respiratory support for premature neonates in the delivery room: potential effects on cardiovascular function and brain injury.
 Invited Review.
 Pediatr Res.
 2014 Jun;75(6):682-8.